evelyn-lo/psqi/README.md

-# Line 聊天機器人 - 匹茲堡睡眠品質量表
+# Line Chatbot - PSQI Assessment

-此機器人以匹茲堡睡眠品質量表為藍本，而設計出的互動式問答程式。
-透過githubt雲端，IntelliJ IDEA 和三個class運行: 1. sleepsurveyapplication 2.
-CalculateScore 3.User
+This chatbot is designed based on the Pittsburgh Sleep Quality Index and implemented as an interactive Q&A design.
+It runs through GitHub cloud, IntelliJ IDEA, and three classes: 1. sleepsurveyapplication 2.
+CalculateScore 3.
+User.